LorenzoSciandra/CivicLife/ReadME.md

 `kubectl get all`

-Then, to stop and delete everything:
+Then, to stop and delete all:

 `kubectl delete all --all`